 All injuries requiring any kind of attention will be documented and kept on file.
 The information will be shared with the parent.
 An Accident report will be filled out and will be signed by the staff making the report, the director and the parent.
-A copy of the report will be given to the parents within 24 hours of the incident.
+A copy of the report will be given to the parents.
 If your child has had an inappropriate behavior during the day a behavior report will be filled out explaining the behavior that has occurred.
 The report will be signed by the staff member making the report, the program director and the parents.
+A copy of the report to the parents.
 A copy of the report will be signed by the staff member making the report, the program director and the parents.